fpagliughi/cooper/README.md

 This is an example of an in-memory key/value store that can be shared between the threads of an application.

-A classic approach might pait a `std::map` with a `mutex` to protect it from simultaneous access from multiple threads.
+A classic approach might pair a `std::map` with a `mutex` to protect it from simultaneous access from multiple threads.
 Even better, a reader/writer lock would allow multiple reader threads to access it simultaneously.

 This example hides the map inside an actor.
 It has a few advantages:

-- The class maintains full control of access to the map
+- The class maintains full control of access to the map.
 - An errant thread can't lock the map indefinitely and starve out other threads.
 - The internal actor doesn't need to use locks since the actor thread is the only one to ever directly access the map.
 - There's a degree of fairness since requests from all the different client threads are queued sequentially, in the order received.
 - Writer threads don't need to block waiting for access to the map.
 The _set(key,val)_ method can run asynchronously, but...
-- Even though writes are asynchronous from the point of view of the client thread, there's still a deterministic outcome for the reads, since all operations are queued in a FIFO manner.
-A _get(key)_ will always return the last value set - there's no race condition due to the apparent asynchronous behavior of the writes.
+- Even though writes are asynchronous from the point of view of the client thread, there's still a deterministic outcome for the reads, since all operations are queued sequentially.
+A _get(key)_ will always return the last value set - there's no race condition due to the asynchronous behavior of the writes.

 ```